forkphorus/forkphorus/tests/README.md

 The same process as writing Scratch 3 tests (described above), but just save them as .sb2 instead of .sb3.
 The template file is `sb2/sb2-template.sb2`.

+### Writing Scratch 1 Tests

+Don't bother, they get converted to Scratch 2.
+The Scratch 1 test is only there to ensure that the project gets converted, not to test anything complicated.

 ### Adding it to the tests

 Open tests.js and add the path to your test to `const tests = [...`.